Subomi-olagoke/Subomi-olagoke/README.md

-I deal with xcode everyday
+I write stuff in swift
 <!---
 Subomi-olagoke/Subomi-olagoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.